wbknez/word-categorization/Readme.md

 The following command line options are available to both `nbayes` and `logres`:
  * `--confusion-output` - The path to a CSV file to which the confusion matrix for a single run will be written.
 This is `confusion.csv` by default.
- * `--write-confusion` - Whether or not to write the confusion matrix to CSV.
+ * `--make-confusion` - Whether or not to write the confusion matrix to CSV.
    This is disabled by default.

 The following command line options are only available to `nbayes`: